-Historically, our contracts for the supply of BioThrax with the DoD and HHS were fixed price contracts.
-We expect that our future contracts with the U.S. government for biodefense product candidates that we successfully develop also may be fixed price contracts.
-Under a fixed price contract, we are required to deliver our products at a fixed price regardless of the actual costs we incur and absorb any costs in excess of the fixed price.
+Our existing and prior contracts for the supply of BioThrax with the DoD and HHS have been fixed price contracts.
+We expect that our future contracts with the U.S. government for BioThrax as well as biodefense product candidates that we successfully develop also may be fixed price contracts.
+Under a fixed price contract, we are required to deliver our products at a fixed price regardless of the actual costs we incur and to absorb any costs in excess of the fixed price.
 Estimating costs that are related to performance in accordance with contract specifications is difficult.
 Our failure to anticipate technical problems, estimate costs accurately or control costs during performance of a fixed price contract could reduce the profitability of a fixed price contract or cause a loss.